Grand Canyon Semester

 natural and cultural landscapes.

-artistic, ecological, social, and spiritual forces of water, land, time, and
+artistic, ecological, social, and spiritual forces of the greater Grand Canyon

-Canyon National Park’s management, policy, and research strive to balance complex
+region.
+Students explore how management, policy, and research strive to balance

 The GCS offers a life-changing learning experience in the high mountains of northern Arizona and the deep canyon country of the Colorado Plateau.